llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 To enable source-to-source translation from the Clang command line, Clacc supports two new Clang command-line options: `-fopenacc-print`, which is built on `Rewrite`, and `-fopenacc-ast-print`, which is built on `-ast-print`.
-(TODO: A `-f` option might be inappropriate here.
-Something more like `-emit-llvm`, `-ast-print`, or `-c`, all of which have a major impact on the output form, might be better.)
 Each takes any of the following values:

 * `acc`: OpenACC constructs are printed and the OpenMP constructs to which they were translated are ignored.
 Thus, this value is likely